Lasting Power of Attorney

 The primary reason for any individual to make a Lasting Power of Attorney (LPA) is to ensure that someone is able to act on their behalf in the event of losing mental or physical capacity.

-It is essential for everyone to have an LPA in place to cover that eventuality as, without it, if you lose capacity you will not be able to make an LPA.
-The resulting process is both time consuming and costly – for your next of kin to apply to the Court of Protection for a ‘Deputyship Order’.
+Everyone needs to have an LPA in place to cover that eventuality as, without it, if you lose capacity you will not be able to make an LPA.
+The resulting process is both time consuming and costly for your next of kin to apply to the Court of Protection for a ‘Deputyship Order’.

 There are different types of Power of Attorney.
 However, there is one constant with all Powers of Attorney, namely that you cannot create a Power of Attorney unless the Donor (the giver of the power) has the mental capacity to do so.